giovannicuriel/mqtt-manager/README.md

 (these packages are related to Ubuntu.
 Other Linux distributions might have different names for them):

-- python-openssl, python-pip uwsgi-plugin-python,
-- nginx
+- python-openssl
-- supervisor
+- python-pip

 And there are a few other dependencies from pip:

-- uwsgi
 - flask
 - requests
 - kafka

-There are a few things that must be moved around in order to supervisor, flask and nginx properly find them.
+There are a few things that must be moved around in order to flask properly find them.
 You can check the [dockerfile](https://github.com/dojot/mqtt-manager/blob/master/Dockerfile) to find out what they are and where do they should go.

 ## How to run